Sadc withdrawal of troops from DRC a step in the right direction: DA

 Hattingh said the delay was unacceptable and highlighted the logistical and humanitarian shortcomings of the mission.

 “The lessons learnt from this DRC deployment must be fully recorded and reflected on.
-We cannot let this happen again,” Hattingh said.
+We cannot let this happen again.”

-The DA has welcomed the Southern African Development Community’s (Sadc's) decision to withdraw troops from the Democratic Republic of Congo (DRC).

-“We call on (defence) minister (Angie) Motshekga to ensure that significant amounts of combat equipment, which could fall into the hands of M23 rebels, are not left behind.
-The withdrawal must be executed carefully, ensuring that no sensitive equipment is left exposed to our adversaries.”

 TimesLIVE